leon-v/MQTT-ESP8266-nRF24L01-Solar-Battery-I-O-Network/README.md

 |RDOSK				| Radio Set Key			| (0 - 4294967295)	|

+Encryption will be used to prevent noise from any other sensors.
 Encryption used is TEA
 ```
 void encrypt (uint32_t* v, uint32_t* k) {